-Information Technology (IT) facilitates the use of computers by academic and administrative personnel and students.
+Information Technology (IT) facilitates the use of computers by academic administrative personnel students.
 IT is divided into five main areas, which include: Database Support (responsible for the institution's administrative database).
-Technical Support (responsible for end-user support, computer repair, and software installation), Network & System Support (responsible for system administration. network installation, upkeep, and Telecommunications, Multimedia Development.
+Technical Support (responsible for end-user support, computer repair, and software installation), Network & System Support (responsible for system administration. network installation, upkeep, and Telecommunications, security), and Multimedia Development.
 Call (951) 785-2900 or visit lasierra.edu/it.